pytorch/glow/docs/TensorLayout.md

 1. A mandatory one character representing the current dimension.
 Either an  alphabetic letter or `*` (any layout).
 2. An optional token for the start of the current dimension's information: `[`.
 3. An optional namespace identifier for non-standard information, such as tiling, followed by `:`.
-Must have `[` from 2. in place. following said identifier, all subsequent data is considered as a "black box" until `]` is encountered.
+Must have `[` from 2. in place.
+Following said identifier, all subsequent data is considered as a "black box" until `]` is encountered.
 4. Given that we have `[` from 2. in place, the closing bracket `]` for it.
 5. Optionally go back to 2.